HyperRamzey/Frameview-To-Flourish/README.md

 ## FrameView → Flourish data builder

-Small toolkit to convert NVIDIA FrameView logs into a Flourish-ready wide CSV for “Bar chart race” and other timeline-style visualizations.
+Small toolkit to convert NVIDIA FrameView logs into a Flourish-ready CSV for “Bar chart race” and other timeline-style visualizations.

 ### Features
 - Combine multiple FrameView per-frame logs into one CSV (one row per test)